andrew-candela/crypto-tracker/README.md

 - more records per unit of time
 - more frequent requests per unit of time

-If api.livecoin.net ever comes back online,
 I can probably fit a full day's worth of metrics (about 1.4MM records) in my `db.t2.micro` RDS, and support a handful of requests for metrics per second.
 We'll see..

 ### Handling metric 'anomoly' checks better

-Currently I'm doing a nested loop over all metrics of all dimensions (about 1000) and all metrics (about 10) to get a list of all the metrics that should trigger an alarm.
+Currently I'm doing a nested loop over all dimensions (about 1000) and all metrics (only 1) to get a list of all the metrics that should trigger an alarm.
-This happens once a minute, and is fairly fast now.
+This happens once every 5 mins, and is fairly fast now.
-If I tracked more than 10 metrics - say 1000 - then this app would fall over.
+If I tracked more than 1 metric - say 1000 - then this app would probably fall over.
 Postgres would have a hard time storing and fetching that many columns as we mentioned above, and my anomoly loop would take much longer, in addition to requiring a lot of memory.